jkaninda/pg-bkup/docs/how-tos/migrate.md

 {: .note }
 The pg backup has another great feature: migrating your database from a source database to another.

-As you know, to restore a database from a source to a target database, you need 2 operations: to start by backing up the source database and then restoring the source backed database to the target database.
+As you know, to restore a database from a source to a target database, you need 2 operations: which is to start by backing up the source database and then restoring the source backed database to the target database.
-Instead of proceeding like that, you can use the integrated feature `(migrate)` that will help you to migrate your database by doing only one operation.
+Instead of proceeding like that, you can use the integrated feature `(migrate)`, which will help you migrate your database by doing only one operation.

 ### Docker compose